RETREAT: Praying with The Saint John’s Bible:

 Creation, Donald Jackson with contribution by Chris Tomlin, Copyright 2003, The Saint John’s Bible, Collegeville, Minnesota, USA.

 Come and see!
-Ignite your imagination for praying through the Advent season using the illuminations of The Saint John’s Bible.
+Ignite your imagination for praying through the Lenten season using the illuminations of The Saint John’s Bible.
 Retreatants will learn the practice of visio divina and also be introduced to the medieval arts of calligraphy and artistic illumination.
 This practice of praying with visual images is called visio divina or “divine seeing.”
 It is adapted from the sixth-century Benedictine practice of Bible reading called lectio divina, using both the text and art to help the reader encounter the living Word of God.
 The rhythm of visio divina ignites the senses to ‘hear and see’ the Word of God as one listens, meditates, and prays with the sacred text.
-Join us for this profound three-day retreat that will bring the Season of Advent alive for you!
+Join us for this profound three-day retreat that will bring the Season of Lent alive for you!